sp-tarkov/mod-examples/TypeScript/17AsyncImporterWithDependency2/README.md

-# Welcome to the SPT-AKI Modding Project
+# Welcome to the SPT Modding Project

 This project is designed to streamline the initial setup process for building and creating mods in the SPT-AKI environment.
 Follow this guide to set up your environment efficiently.